Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the Montreal Protocol on Substances that Deplete the Ozone Layer in 1988;

-- the Stockholm Convention on Persistent Organic Pollutants in 2003.
+- the Stockholm Convention on Persistent Organic Pollutants in 2003; and

 Most of the international agreements on environmental matters do not contain self-executing provisions.
-Therefore, after acceding to such agreements, Switzerland amends its national legislation in order to comply with the international requirements.
-For example, after ratifying the Kyoto Protocol, Switzerland introduced the Federal Act on the Reduction of CO2 Emissions.
+Therefore, after ratifying such agreements, Switzerland amends its national legislation in order to comply with the international requirements.
+For example, after ratifying the Paris Agreement, Switzerland is now in the process of revising the Federal Act on the Reduction of CO2 Emissions.

 Which government bodies regulate compliance with environmental legislation and what is the extent of their powers?